localstack/awscli-local/README.md

 You can use the following environment variables for configuration:

+* `LOCALSTACK_HOST`: Set the hostname for the localstack instance.
+Useful when you have localstack is bound to another interface (i.e. docker-machine).
 * `USE_SSL`: Whether to use `https` endpoint URLs (required if LocalStack has been started with `USE_SSL=true` enabled).
 Defaults to `false`.